RevolutionTech/hummingbird/README.md

     workon hummingbird

+One thing to note is that sometimes virtual environments have issues getting access to network-level activity, which Hummingbird needs to sniff out the MAC addresses.

 ### Installation

-Then in your virtual environment, you will need to install [pygame](http://www.pygame.org/wiki/about), MySQL-python, [django](https://www.djangoproject.com/), and [south](http://south.readthedocs.org/en/latest/installation.html):
+Then in your virtual environment, you will need to install [pygame](http://www.pygame.org/wiki/about), MySQL-python, [django 1.7](https://www.djangoproject.com/), and [pydub](http://pydub.com/):

     sudo apt-get -y install libsox-fmt-mp3 libsox-fmt-all mpg321 dir2ogg libav-tools
     sudo apt-get -y build-dep python-pygame